Splintery/RaySnake/README.md

 TODO: Make player controls structure for easy passing of player control through states

-TODO: Animated Sprite that can queue specific animations of signal when an animation is done
+TODO: Animated Sprite that can queue specific animations or signal when an animation is done

 TODO: Enhance snake changing of direction, make it more predictable (overlay of next position ???)